cy6erskunk/q-n-a/docs/Technical_rules.md

 t.177

 The decisions of the Directoire Technique are by majority vote , the chairman (president) having the casting vote in case of a tie.
-FIE

-52

-November 2023

 Repetition of offence